nuistzhou/nuistzhou.github.io/_posts/2020-04-16-Leetcode-Move-Zeros.md

 >Runtime: 52 ms, faster than 52.77% of Python3 online submissions for Move Zeroes.
 Memory Usage: 15 MB, less than 5.97% of Python3 online submissions for Move Zeroes.

-Time efficiency improved a lot, because we omitted the `if element in nums` check in line 9.
+Time efficiency improved a lot, because we omitted the `if element in nums` check in line 9, but the overall logic keeps the same.